-I will continue speaking up—both inside and outside the House of Commons—to urge the Liberal government to invest across the spectrum of healthcare, including home care, mental health care, and palliative care.
-I will also continue to build on the vision of Tommy Douglas, the father of medicare, by advocating for universal pharmacare in Canada.
+I will also continue speaking up—both inside and outside the House of Commons—to urge investment across the spectrum of healthcare, including home and community care, mental health care, and palliative care.